m3g/ComplexMixtures.jl/docs/src/results.md

 | `files` | List of files read. | `Vector{String}` | |
 | `weights` | Weights of each file in the final counts. | `Vector{Float64}` | If the trajectories have different lengths or number of frames, the weights are adapted accordingly. |

-### Other parameters available which are user input values:
+### Other Result parameters available which are set at Options:

 | Parameter | Meaning | Type of value | Comment |
 |-----------|---------|---------------|---------|